monarch-initiative/mondo/docs/editors-guide/robot-commands.md

 Generic instructions are [here](http://robot.obolibrary.org/repair).

-ROBOT can repair certain problems encountered in ontologies.
-So far, this is limited to updating axioms pointing to deprecated classes with their replacement class (indicated using [term replaced by](http://purl.obolibrary.org/obo/IAO_0100001)).
+These instructions are for updating axioms pointing to deprecated classes with their replacement class (indicated using [term replaced by](http://purl.obolibrary.org/obo/IAO_0100001)).

 This situation can arise in a number of different ways: